The state government has handed down its 2026-27 budget. But what does it mean for young South Aussies? We take a look.

 This is a big budget for health, including:

-- $28 million over four years for a specialised mental health assessment unit at the Royal Adelaide Hospital, next to the emergency department, for people experiencing a mental health or drug and alcohol crisis.
-Additional units will also be delivered at Lyell McEwin and Noarlunga hospitals.
+- $28 million over four years for specialised mental health assessment units, with the first at the Royal Adelaide Hospital, next to the emergency department, for people experiencing a mental health or drug and alcohol crisis.

 - $10 million over four years to support five GP clinics to establish specialised women’s health clinics, offering services including endometriosis and pelvic pain management, contraceptive implant services, plus pregnancy and fertility support.